 This complete package covers a number of spelling patterns for students to engage with in a fun way through games.
 It covers spelling patterns suitable for 'derivational relations' stage of Words Their Way such as 'tion/ sion' words, prefixes, suffixes and greek roots.
 Take a look at the free version for a sneak peak.
 The games include American and English spelling.

 Flip- chart moves through stages of multiplication as repeated addition and then an array.
 Can be made more practical (fun) by having a collection of small pairs of socks and lots of real life examples of an array.
 Also children love the chocolate challenge!
+PLEASE NOTE: The resources come in the format of an Activeinspire Promethean Flipchart and a non-editable PDF document.
+Thank you for downloading.

 This revision tool has unlimited questions all modelled on past NAPLAN/ SATs exams, simply hit ‘generate question’ (macros enabled) to get a new set of 20 questions.